jrandj/redhat/README.md

     * To target tasks using tags run `ansible-playbook httpbytags.yml -t i-httpd`.
 To skip tasks using tags run `ansible-playbook httpbytags.yml --skip-tags i-httpd`

 1. Configure error handling

+	* By default, Ansible stops executing tasks on a host when a task fails on that host.
+You can use `ignore_errors` to continue despite of the failure.

 1. Create playbooks to configure systems to a specified state

+	* Various example playbooks are provided in the surrounding sections.

 ### Automate standard RHCSA tasks using Ansible modules that work with:

 1. Software packages and repositories

+	* The `yum` module in `ansible-core` can be used to manage packages.

 1. Services

+	* The `service` module in `ansible-core` can be used to manage services.

 1. Firewall rules

+	* The `ansible.posix.firewalld` module in the `ansible.posix` collection can be used to manage firewall rules.

 1. File systems

+	* The `community.general.filesystem` module in the `community.general` collection can be used to manage file systems.

 1. Storage devices

+	* Various modules in the `community.general` collection can be used to manage block devices.

 1. File content

+	* The `copy` module in `ansible-core` can be used to copy file contents.

 1. Archiving

+	* The `community.general.archive` module in the `community.general` collection can be used to create or extend an archive.

 1. Task scheduling

+	* The `cron` module in `ansible-core` can be used to manage task scheduling.

 1. Security

+	* The `community.general.sefcontext` module in the `community.general` collection can be used to manage SELinux file contexts.

 1. Users and groups

+	* The `user` and `group` modules in `ansible-core` can be used to manage users and groups.

 ### Manage content

 1. Create and use templates to create customized configuration files

+	* The `template` module in `ansible-core` can be used with templates to populate files on managed hosts.

 1. Use Ansible Vault in playbooks to protect sensitive data